Skip to main content

 Configuration volumes

 Configuration volumes are used to define variables, similar to environment variables.
-These are recommended to store large textual values.
+These are recommended to store large multiline textual values.
 Typically, volumes are used for SSL certs, private keys, or tokens.
 You can have multiple volumes per container.
 The path of the volume becomes the key, and file content becomes the value of the variable.
 A volume has the following configuration variables:

 • Config File: First upload the configuration (value) file.